dochy-ksti/docchi/docchi_diff/readme.md

-Calculates the diff of two Dochy Data.
+Calculates the diff of two Docchi Data.

-This is one of the key components of the Dochy File System.
+This is one of the key components of the Docchi File System.

 More explanations to be added...